HumanCellAtlas/dcp-community/charters/DataStore/charter.md

 ## Out-of-scope
 * Other index/query methods/engines - we should implement these as stand-alone projects against modular index/query API.
 * FISMA moderate certification for the core Data Store code base
+* Implementation of other language bindings for the APIs other than Python
+* The specification for the format, naming, and content of bundles and files stored in the Data Store.

 ## Milestones and Deliverables
 * Mid-2018: 1000 bundle test scale, deploy as part of HCA DCP Pilot
 * EOY 2018: add checkout, collections, improved scaling/hardening, generic events to support stand-alone indexers, additional gaps identified in HCA DCP Pilot.
 * First half of 2019: Document Data Store interfaces so that the community is enabled to deploy storage on a configurable cloud (AWS or GCP) with the system logic still running in AWS.
 Also document replication APIs to enable the community to implement new cloud support.
+* First half of 2019: Transition Data Store Subscriptions/Eventing services from the current dependence on Elastic Search Percolate to the AWS and GCP cloud infrastructure.

 ## Roles